Wilmslow Road was once referred to by the Manchester Guardian as;

 The photograph shows clearly the houses on the right that were demolished in the early 1970's along with the former BBC studio, previously the Wesleyan church.

 Compare the photograph above & below and you can see how the footpath, (above), on the left-hand side is quite narrow.
 The old high wall of the Platt Estate on the left is also just discernible.
 The photograph below, (postmarked 1916), was taken several years later.
 It shows the benefit of the wider pavement and benches that were provided after the Platt estate was bought by the City Council in 1908 when the estate wall was taken down and replaced with iron railings.

 To quote from the Park Superintendents report,

 'A broad frontage has been added to the pittance of pavement, so as to preserve a line of fine old elm trees, one of the best decorative effects on our highways.
 The foliage is so luxuriant in summer that it makes a splendid sunshade, and a number of rustic seats enhances the attractiveness of this leafy and acceptable promenade.
 So do also the removal of the high brick walls bounding the estate on the north and east.'

 In the lower picture it also possible on the right hand side to see over the wall to Platt Abbey.

-Photograph below, looking south this appears to be taken from perhaps outside of the present Wilmslow Road entrance to Platt Hall.
+Photographs below, looking south; this appears to be taken from perhaps outside of the present Wilmslow Road entrance to Platt Hall.
 On the left-hand side of the road, looming through the trees you can see the outline of Platt Abbey, and then further down on the left, the junction of Norman Road where the fire-escape station was located.